vavruska/Homer/README.md

 # Homer
-An Apple IIGS Finder Extension to open the enclosing folder of an EasyMount Alias.
+An Apple IIGS Finder Extension to open the location of Desktop icons or enclosing folder of an EasyMount Alias.